nowitsabby/dark-rpg-nextjs/assets/srd/profit_factor.md

 56–60 |Pirates from Iniquity, thought broken and scattered, strike at the Rogue Trader's interests, assaulting vessels and raiding resource worlds.
 61–65 |The vile Ork emerges to loot and destroy the Rogue Trader's interests in the Koronus Expanse.
 66–70 |Calixian leaders of a great Imperial organisation suddenly display far less respect for Rogue Traders.
 This change of opinion will spread from the top down and out into the broader Imperial class if not stopped.
-71–75 |The Rogue Trader is supposed by some to be an adherent of one of the unseemly Imperial cults of Footfall, placing him well on the outside of civilised Imperial society in Port Wander and the Drusus Marches.
+71–75 |The Rogue Trader is supposed by some to be an adherent of one of the unseemly Imperial cults of Footfall, placing her well on the outside of civilised Imperial society in Port Wander and the Drusus Marches.
 76–80 |An influential noble or powerful Imperial hierarch chooses to denigrate the Rogue Trader, and all the sycophants follow that lead.
 This disrespect will spread from the top down into the broader Imperial class if not stopped.
 81–85 |The Rogue Trader is rumoured to have died.
-Administratum adepts now move slowly and inexorably towards the legal annulment of his Warrant of Trade.
+Administratum adepts now move slowly and inexorably towards the legal annulment of her Warrant of Trade.
 86–90 |Adeptus Arbites find, or are provided with, evidence of rebellion fomented amongst the Rogue Trader's hirelings.
-A lord perceived to hold an unruly estate will suffer in the eyes of his peers.
+A lord perceived to hold an unruly estate will suffer in the eyes of her peers.
 91–95 |A rival's hatred for the Rogue Trader becomes well known, and many lesser figures prefer not to become involved with either side whilst such an enmity exists.
 Now, the rival has begun to strike openly against the Rogue Trader's interests.
-96–100|The Rogue Trader receives an unexplained and unexpected visitation from highly ranked members of the Inquisition, an event guaranteed to harm his prospects when word gets out.
+96–100|The Rogue Trader receives an unexplained and unexpected visitation from highly ranked members of the Inquisition, an event guaranteed to harm her prospects when word gets out.

 #### Overcoming Misfortunes

 When a Misfortune occurs, the Explorers are faced with two choices: they can deal with it or ignore it.
 Ignoring a Misfortune means that the Profit Factor lost to it is permanent, and at the GM's discretion, there may be other consequences as well, as plagues are allowed to run rampant, charges are gathered against the Explorers, or worlds slowly fall into chaos.
 If the Explorers choose to deal with the Misfortune, then they must allocate time and resources to combating it—perhaps at the expense of current Endeavours or missions.
 It then falls to the GM to decide if they have acted both swiftly enough and decisively enough to overcome the Misfortune.
-If they have, then he should allow them to recover any Profit Factor lost to the Misfortune.
+If they have, then she should allow them to recover any Profit Factor lost to the Misfortune.

 ## Influence Tests